ESMValGroup/ESMValTool/doc/doc_D73/source/reporting.rst

 Version 1.0 covers the following issues:

-* Automatic production of a short HTML5 report with a simple "Home" site and tabs for different diagnostic blocks or tag combinations (see 'Examples'_ below).
+* Automatic production of a short HTML5 report with a simple "Home" site and tabs for different diagnostic blocks or tag combinations (see `Examples`_ below).
 * A print tab for easy conversion to PDF format.
 * Currently, only specific data format can be processed (png, jpg, jpeg, tiff).
 * The reports are responsive to scaling of the browser window.